muratpurc/angular-16-crud/rest-api/README.md

 cd ./rest-api
 ````

-Optional - install the required node packages.
-Installation is only required once.
+Install the required node packages.
+The installation is only required once.

 ````sh
 npm install